 Everyone at some stage has had their first days hunting.
 They may have been 6 or 60 but the important thing is they went and did it.
-One of my roles
+One of my roles within the

-the Hunt Secretary; he or she will be a mine of information and advice.
+Secretary; he or she will be a mine of information and advice.

 Each hunt may vary slightly but the manners and the dress of hunting have evolved over the centuries to be practical and are based on a great deal of common sense.
 Hunting is about having fun and, at the same time, respecting the privilege of being allowed to cross our wonderful countryside.
 Apart from courtesy and good manners we do not have too many rules.
 Turn out and behaviour are deemed as immensely important.
 We dress up to go out and since we are on private land as guests of the farmers and landowners, they will continue to be pleased to see us if we are polite, clean and tidy.

 Owning and running a horse these days is an expensive pastime and we would not expect you to turn out in full hunting gear on your first few visits.
 You may not like it, your horse may not like it (most do, some a bit too much).
 A dark coloured hat and a tweed jacket which can be worn all through the season will suffice, although black jackets are generally worn from the opening meet (normally end of October onwards because they tend to be thicker and warmer).
 Someone lent me my first jacket so that I could go hunting.
 A pair of pale breeches and black or brown boots either full length or with half chaps are perfectly acceptable.
 All ladies should have their hair in a hairnet irrespective of length.
-Your horse should be clean and tidy and plaited after the opening meet.
+Your horse should be clean and tidy and plaited at and after the opening meet.

 Already the first questions are probably arising - what is Autumn Hunting?
 The aim of Autumn Hunting is to enter new young hounds to the pack in September and October before the Opening Meet in late October / early November.
 This is a good time of year to find out if your horse is suited to hunting and to introduce him to hounds.
 Autumn Hunting traditionally starts at dawn to avoid the heat of the day.
 There is no formal meet and the tradition is to dress in rat catcher (tweed jackets).

-The morning normally continues for 2 or 3 hours; it is much more sedate than Hunting and a chance to get to know people and to get your horse fit for hunting.
+The morning normally continues for 2 or 3 hours; it is more sedate than Hunting and a chance to get to know people and to get your horse fit for hunting.